-The following table and footnotes describe and quantify the potential payments to Dr. Rose upon termination or change in control, assuming that such termination or change in control was effective as of December 31, 2014:
+The following table and footnotes describe and quantify the potential payments to Dr. Rose upon termination or change of control pursuant to the Post-Plan Rose Agreement, assuming that such termination or change of control was effective as of December 31, 2015:

-Termination by the Company without nination by the cause (or by the Termination upon Company due to a officer officer for good cause) sability change in control Aggregate monthly cash payments \$ 743,130 \$ - \$ 743,130 Value of accelerated stock-based grants (1) 576,001 - 576,001 Total \$ 1,319,131 \$ - \$ 1,319,131
+Com mination by the apany without ise (or by the icer for good cause) ation upon r disability Com mination by the pany due to a ge in control Aggregate monthly cash payments \$ 764,909 \$ \$ 764,909 Value of accelerated stock-based grants (1) 84,000 84,000 Total \$ 848,909 \$ \$ 848,909

-(1) For stock options and stock appreciation rights, equal to the aggregate amount of the differences between the exercise prices of the accelerated "in-the-money" stock options and the closing sales price per share of the Company's Common Stock on the NASDAQ Global Market on December 31, 2014.
-The amount consists of the value of "in-the-money" stock options and unvested restricted stock units as of December 31, 2014.
+(1) For stock options and stock appreciation rights, equal to the aggregate amount of the differences between the exercise prices of the accelerated "in-the-money" stock options and the closing sales price per share of the Company's Common Stock on the OTC market on December 31, 2015.
+The amount consists of the value of "in-the-money" stock options and unvested restricted stock units as of December 31, 2015.

-Pursuant to Dr. Rose's current amended employment agreement, the following termination and change in control-related circumstances would trigger payments or the provision of other benefits:
+Pursuant to the Post-Plan Rose Agreement, the following termination and change of control-related circumstances would trigger payments or the provision of other benefits:

-- Termination by the Company without cause or by Dr. Rose for good reason. - Termination by the Company within 90 days of the occurrence of a change in control (other than for cause - Termination by the Company for cause or by Dr. Rose without good reason. - Termination by the Company based on Dr. Rose's death or total disability.
+- Termination by the Company without cause or by Dr. Rose for good reason. - Termination by the Company without cause or by Dr. Rose for good reason in the period that begins 90 days prior to the occurrence of a change of control and ends on the second anniversary of the occurrence of a change of control (the "Change of Control Period"). - Termination by the Company for cause or by Dr. Rose without good reason. - Termination by the Company based on Dr. Rose's death or total disability.

-If Dr. Rose's employment agreement is terminated without cause or if Dr. Rose terminates his employment for good reason, he will be entitled to the following: (i) any accrued but unpaid salary for services rendered through the date of termination; (ii) any vacation accrued to the date of termination in accordance with Company policy; (iii) any accrued but unpaid expenses through the date of termination required to be reimbursed in accordance with his employment agreement; (iv) any benefits to which he may be entitled upon termination pursuant to the plans, programs and grants referred to in his employment agreement in accordance with the terms of such plans, programs and grants; (v) the continued payment of his salary for one (1) year; and (vi) the Company shall take all such action as is necessary such that all stock options and other stock-based grants to Dr. Rose shall, immediately and irrevocably vest and become exercisable as of the date of termination and shall remain exercisable for a period of not less than one (1) year from the date of termination.
+If the Post-Plan Rose Agreement is terminated without cause or if Dr. Rose terminates his employment for good reason, he will be entitled to the following: (i) any accrued but unpaid salary for services rendered through the date of termination; (ii) any vacation accrued to the date of termination in accordance with Company policy; (iii) any accrued but unpaid expenses through the date of termination required to be reimbursed in accordance with his employment agreement; (iv) any benefits to which he may be entitled upon termination pursuant to the plans, programs and grants referred to in his employment agreement in accordance with the terms of such plans, programs and grants; (v) the continued payment of his salary for one (1) year; (vi) the payment of any accrued but unpaid annual bonuses with respect to the prior full calendar year; and (vii) the Company shall take all such action as is necessary such that all stock options and other stock-based grants, excluding any equity grants that may be awarded after the judgment in the PharmAthene of one hundred percent (100%) of the Company's equity, shall, immediately and irrevocably vest and, to the extent applicable, become exercisable as of the date of termination and shall remain exercisable for a period of not less than one (1) year from the date of termination, or, if earlier, the expiration of the term of such equity award.